THE WAITER CAME over the moment she sat down. “Bonsoir, madamoiselle.” He assisted with her chair and napkin. “Voulez-vous boire quelque chose?”

 She flushed, her cheeks burning.
 I’m going to say ‘oui’ this time.
 I’m going to say…

-“Yes, I’ll be ordering off the price fixed menu,” she said.
+“Yes, I’ll be ordering off the price fixed menu,” she replied, not meeting his eyes.

 _____ * _____ * _____ * _____ * _____